 MATERIALS AND METHODS

 This cross-sectional study was carried out in the Department of Radiology at Aga Khan University Hospital, Karachi, Pakistan.
-The institutional Ethical Review Committee approved the study with a waiver for informed consent.
+The Institutional Ethical Review Committee approved the study with a waiver for informed consent.
 The study period was two years, from June 2016 to June 2018.
-All premature infants (less than 37 wk of gestational age) or infants with very low birth weight (birth weight equal to or less than 1500 gms) and infants in the Neonatal Intensive Care Unit for whom a cranial ultrasound was requested were included in the study.
-Patients were excluded if they were born at term, had prior computed tomography (CT) brain or magnetic resonance imaging (MRI) brain imaging, or patients with known cerebral malformations.
-To prevent potential confirmation bias, patients with prior neuroimaging were excluded.
+All premature infants (less than 37 wk of gestational age) or infants with very low birth weight (birth weight equal to or less than 1500 g) and infants in the Neonatal Intensive Care Unit who underwent a cranial ultrasound were included in the study.
+Patients who were born at term, and had prior brain computed tomography (CT) or brain magnetic resonance imaging (MRI) , or patients with known cerebral malformations were excluded.
+To prevent potential selection bias, patients with prior neuroimaging were excluded.

-Prematurity was defined as infants born alive before 37 wk of pregnancy with further subcategorization.
-(1) Extremely preterm (less than 28 wk); (2) Very preterm (28 to 32 wk); and (3) Moderate to late preterm (32 to 37 wk).
+Prematurity was defined as infants born alive before 37 wk of gestation with further subcategorization as (1) extremely preterm (less than 28 wk); (2) very preterm (28 - 32 wk); and (3) moderate to late preterm (32 - 37 wk).

 The gestational age of all infants was determined from a chart review of the mother.
 The weight of all infants included in the study was measured with a digital weighing scale.

 Cranial ultrasound in all cases was performed through the anterior fontanelle in both coronal and sagittal planes using the Mindray M7 Diagnostic Ultrasound System with a 5- to 10-MHz transducer.
 All ultrasound examinations were performed by a senior resident (Year III and year IV) and reviewed by an attending board-certified radiologist with at least five years’ experience in pediatric imaging.
 The findings of both the resident and the pediatric radiologist with regards to the presence and absence of intraventricular hemorrhage and its grading were recorded on a structured proforma by a year III resident, blinded to additional clinical information.
 In addition to IVH, all scans were recorded for the presence or absence of hydrocephalus, periventricular leukomalacia, and brain malformations.
-If hydrocephalus was noted to be present, it was graded into mild, moderate, or severe based on the measurement of transverse atrial width.
+If hydrocephalus was noted to be present, it was graded as mild, moderate, or severe based on the measurement of transverse atrial width.

 The Volpe grading system was used for sonographic grading of IVH/germinal matrix hemorrhage[11].
-(1) Grade I: Bleed confined to the periventricular area (germinal matrix).
+(1) Grade I: Bleeding confined to the periventricular area (germinal matrix).
 An example of grade I IVH is shown in Figure 1, in which abnormal echogenicity is apparent in caudothalamic groove on parasagittal view; (2) Grade II: Intraventricular bleeding (10%-50% of the ventricular area on sagittal view).
 An example of grade II IVH is shown in Figure 2, in which abnormal echogenicity is seen extending into left lateral ventricle on coronal view; (3) Grade III: Intraventricular bleeding (> 50% of the ventricular area or distends ventricle.
 An example of grade III IVH is shown in Figure 3, in which hemorrhage in right lateral ventricle is seen on coronal view, with mild associated ventricular dilatation; and (4) Grade IV: Germinal matrix hemorrhage grade I, II or III with extension into brain parenchyma.
 An example of grade IV IVH is seen in Figure 4, in which the hemorrhage in bilateral lateral ventricles is seen extending into periventricular region bilaterally on coronal view.

 Interobserver agreement was calculated using Kappa statistics (Table 1).
 Data was entered and analyzed using Statistical Package for Social Sciences version 20 software.